-COLUMBIA, S.C. — South Carolina’s jobless rate inched up slightly last month, even as the state reached record employment.
+COLUMBIA, S.C. — South Carolina’s jobless rate inched up slightly in January, even as the state’s employment continued to rise.

-The Department of Employment and Workforce said in a news release Tuesday that the unemployment rate in December was 4.1 percent.
-That’s up from 4 percent in November.
+The Department of Employment and Workforce said in a news release Monday that the unemployment rate last month was 4.3 percent.
+That’s up from a revised 4.2 percent in December.

-The state reported the number of people working in South Carolina in December reached more than 2.2 million.
-The number of unemployed people increased to just over 96,000.
+The state reported that the number of people working in South Carolina in January was again above 2.2 million.
+The number of unemployed people was up more than 2,000, to over 100,000.